JureSeselj/kiteboarding-club/README.md

 ### Landing Page

 + The landing page image
-    - The image gives the user instant knowledge of what is involved in the school, and with added animation draws their eye to the site.
+    - The image gives the user instant knowledge of what is involved in the club, and with added animation draws their eye to the site.
-    - The text gives instant information to the user on what the school is.
+    - The text gives instant information to the user on what the club is.
 With the added animation of fading in slightly behind the image, it makes the user keep interest.
     \
     &nbsp;